henrytien/clr-via-csharp/README.md

 5. The CLR would have to verify at each write that the write was not occurring to a constant object, and this would hurt performance significantly.
 P225
 6. You do need to realize that the CLR generates native code for each method the first time the method is called for a particular data type.
 This will increase an application’s working set size, which will hurt performance.
 P270
 7. If you perform a lot of string manipulations, you end up creating a lot of String objects on the heap, which causes more frequent garbage collections, thus hurting your application’s performance.
 P323
-8. Checking strings for equality is a common operation for many ap- plications—this task can hurt performance significantly.
+8. Checking strings for equality is a common operation for many applications—this task can hurt performance significantly.
 It is good way use  function `Object.ReferenceEquals`P329
 9. Dynamically growing the array hurts performance; avoid this by setting a good initial capacity.
 P337
-10. If you construct ASCIIEncoding objects yourself, you are creating more objects on the heap, which hurts your application’s performance.P353
+10. If you construct `ASCIIEncoding` objects yourself, you are creating more objects on the heap, which hurts your application’s performance.P353
 11. Allocating short-lived large objects will cause generation 2 to be col- lected more frequently, hurting performance.
 P520
+12. Invoking a member by using reflection will also hurt performance.
+P590
-12. A performance hit occurs when Windows context switches to another thread.
+13. A performance hit occurs when Windows context switches to another thread.
 P673
-13. if you have more threads than CPUs, then context switching is introduced and performance dete- riorates.
+14. if you have more threads than CPUs, then context switching is introduced and performance dete- riorates.
 P674
-14. Calling Wait or querying a task’s Result property when the task has not yet finished running will most likely cause the thread pool to create a new thread, which increases resource usage and hurts performance.
+15. Calling `Wait` or querying a task’s Result property when the task has not yet finished running will most likely cause the thread pool to create a new thread, which increases resource usage and hurts performance.
 P705
-15. Thread synchronization would hurt performance, not requiring thread synchronization is good.
+16. Thread synchronization would hurt performance, not requiring thread synchronization is good.
 P716
-16. This thread synchronization lock can become a bottleneck in some applications, thereby limiting scalability and performance to some degree.
+17. This thread synchronization lock can become a bottleneck in some applications, thereby limiting scalability and performance to some degree.
 P724
-17. Tasks are stolen from the tail of a local queue and require that a thread synchronization lock be taken, which hurts performance a little bit.
+18. Tasks are stolen from the tail of a local queue and require that a thread synchronization lock be taken, which hurts performance a little bit.
 P725
-18. Locks is that they hurt performance.
+19. `Locks` is that they hurt performance.
 P756
-19. Having threads transition from user mode to kernel mode and back incurs a big performance hit, which is why kernel-mode constructs should be avoided.
+20. Having threads transition from user mode to kernel mode and back incurs a big performance hit, which is why kernel-mode constructs should be avoided.
 P761
-20. Each method call on a kernel object causes the calling thread to transition from managed code to native user-mode code to native kernel-mode code and then return all the way back.
+21. Each method call on a kernel object causes the calling thread to transition from managed code to native user-mode code to native kernel-mode code and then return all the way back.
 These transitions require a lot of CPU time and, if performed frequently, can adversely affect the overall performance of your application.
 P778
-21. Calling WaitOne causes the thread to transition into the Windows’ kernel, and this is a big performance hit.
+22. Calling `WaitOne` causes the thread to transition into the Windows’ kernel, and this is a big performance hit.
 P791
-22. Entering and leaving a try block decreases the performance of the method.
+23. Entering and leaving a `try` block decreases the performance of the method.
 P799
-23. Avoid using recursive locks (especially recursive reader-writer locks) because they hurt performance.
+24. Avoid using recursive locks (especially recursive reader-writer locks) because they hurt performance.
 P806

 # Recommend